-Sure, not everyone actually wants that lithe look.
-But for those who do, promises of longer, leaner muscles can be just the motivation you need, especially when you hear it from trainers and professionals you trust.
+You hear it all the time from fitness instructors or see it in ads for a workout that promises a "long, lean body" that everyone wants.
+Well, not everyone wants a lithe look, but for those who do, promises of longer, leaner muscles can be just the motivation they need, especially when it comes from trainers and professionals they trust.
 But is it realistic—or even honest?

 Muscles contract and stretch to move bones, kind of like stretchy rubber bands, but they technically have fixed lengths.
 "You can't change where muscles begin and end; it's your anatomical predisposition," says Michael George, a certified functional fitness trainer and Ph.D. candidate.

 Which is to say: Baby, you were born this way.
 If you happen to have a “short” calf muscle (compared to other people), you could spend all day downward-dogging, but that won’t magically transform the length of your legs.
 Similarly, all the barre in the world won't make you taller, but it will improve your posture, strength, and flexibility.
 It doesn't mean it's not worth doing; it just means it won't perform a miracle.